Kazakhstan

 Palace of Peace and Reconciliation

-A modern pyramid-shaped building serving as a cultural and political hub.
+A modern pyramid-shaped building that serves as a cultural and political center.

 Hazret Sultan Mosque